Santa Claus melon

-The Santa Claus melon, sometimes known as Christmas melon or Piel de Sapo (Toad Skin), is a variety of melon (family Cucurbitaceae, Cucumis melo, Inodorus group) originating in Spain that grows to about a foot in length and is ovoid in shape.
+The Santa Claus melon, sometimes known as Christmas melon or Piel de Sapo (Toad Skin), is a type of true melon (family Cucurbitaceae, Cucumis melo, Inodorus group) originating in Spain that grows to about a foot in length and is ovoid in shape.
 It has a thick, green-striped outer rind and pale green to white inner flesh with a mild melon flavour and sweetness close to honeydew melons.

 Description

 It has a blotched green peel after which it is named in Spanish (piel de sapo translates as "toad skin").
-A closely related melon with the same shape, but with yellow peel is known as 'Amarillo' or canary melon.
+A closely related melon with the same shape but with a yellow peel is known as 'Amarillo', or canary melon.
 The attractive green and gold-to-bright yellow-striped Santa Claus melon somewhat resembles a small watermelon.
 Inside is a mellow and mildly flavoured, pale-greenish flesh very similar to that of a honeydew.
 The ripest Santa Claus melon will have soft blossom ends that yield to gentle pressure and a vibrant yellow hue.

 This melon was named in English as recognition of its long-keeping qualities, i.e., "until Christmas".